Code-Institute-Submissions/CI_PP4_TheosKitchen/README.md

 <br>

 ### Accessibility
 I used WAVE WebAIM web accessibility evaluation tool to ensure the website met high accessibility standards.
-All pages passed with no errors.
+All pages passed with no errors, the profile page had to be run through the web extension as it would normally require a user to be logged in to an account and the standard API was not able to work around this.
 <details><summary>Home Page</summary>
 <img src="documentation/validation/accessibility-index.jpg">
 </details>